 By Jim Twamley

 Maybe you’ve had experiences like mine: My very first time out with our new 5th wheel we decided to stop at a Subway sandwich shop.
 Believing the parking lot was accessible behind the store, I pulled in.
 It turned out to be a boxed-in parking arrangement and I was stuck.
-Mrs. Professor had to get out and guide me as I painfully and slowly backed out of the lot.
+The missus had to get out and guide me as I painfully and slowly backed out of the lot.
 I had to retrace my route backing onto a busy road in order to extract myself.
 We went down the road and found another sandwich shop with more suitable parking.

 Another time we pulled the 5th wheel up to an overpass on our way to an RV park and discovered we were too tall to pull through without removing the air conditioner.
 It was a two-lane road with a ditch on either side of the road.
 I had to back the rig into a 45-degree angle, disconnect the truck, drive around so the truck was pointing in the opposite direction away from the overpass, reconnect and pull away.
 While I was doing this I managed to back up traffic in both directions, but the other drivers were gracious and simply waited while I entertained them.